 Why empty your septic tank

-Septic tank emptying is an essential part of your home maintenance work.
+Emptying your septic tank is an essential part of your home maintenance work.
 While your septic tank is underground and out of sight, failure to empty your septic tank regularly can result in major issues.
-These include pollution of neighboring lands, backed up sewers preventing you from using the toilets, and soakaways or percolation areas becoming totally blocked with sludge.
-So, while a septic tank emptying cost is not cheap, the possible issues that can be caused from a failing septic tank are serious.
-Septic tank replacement costs far outweigh those of getting your septic tank tank emptied.
+These include pollution of neighbouring lands, backed up sewers preventing you from using the toilets, and soakaways or percolation areas becoming totally blocked with sludge.
+So, while a septic tank emptying cost is not cheap, the possible issues that can be caused by a failing septic tank are serious.
+Septic tank replacement costs far outweigh those of getting your septic tank emptied.

 The final point to note is that septic tank emptying and sewage treatment plant emptying must be done by a professional.
 This is due to the health and safety risks involved with working around septic tanks.
 You should know the make and model of your septic tank or sewage treatment plant.
 Always keep a copy of the manual at home.
 This manual should be shown to your septic tank emptying company so that they can read the manufacturers recommendations to make sure no damage is done during septic tank emptying.